Chi-Baba, Chi-Baba (My Bambino Go to Sleep)

 "Chi-Baba, Chi-Baba (My Bambino Go to Sleep)" is a popular song written by Mack David, Jerry Livingston, and Al Hoffman, and published in 1947.

 Background

 The lyrics are intended to sound like Italian non-sense, cooed to a baby as a lullaby.

 Perry Como recording

-The song was popularized by Perry Como in 1947.
+The song was popularized by Perry Como in 1947, backed up by The Satisfiers with Lloyd Shaffer and his Orchestra.
 The recording was released by RCA Victor Records as catalog number 20-2259.
 The record first reached the Billboard charts on May 30, 1947, and lasted 12 weeks on the chart, peaking at No.1.
 The flip side of the record, "When You Were Sweet Sixteen", was also a big hit, reaching No.2 on the chart.